 When comparing results, make sure you pulled out the data for the same time period in Ads Manager as set in automated rule conditions.

-If you set '7-day click and 1-day view' attribution in Ads Manager and '1-day click and 1-day view' in rules, then the rules execution will be based on a little bit different data if you have some conversions registered outside of the rules attribution settings.
+In the rules we advise selecting "Use Ad set Attribution window" option.
 Check this article out to learn more about why there might be discrepancies between the data you see on Facebook and the data the rules are pulling from it.

 In this article we covered 3 most common reasons of unexpectedly paused and restarted campaigns/ad sets/ads, but you may run into other cases.
 Drop us a message in the chat if you need help while reviewing automated rules results.